MelaniaGrigoras/JavaApp/README.md

 # JavaApp

 Various applications developed using Java.
+--

 ## PaintApp
-  is a simulation of the Paint program withour GUI for the moment.
+  is a simulation of the Paint program without GUI for the moment.